 James Holmberg paints “pure, beautiful works with stark, slow gradations of color like doorways or portals into the unknown, then uses his hand to generate painterly abstractions,” says Pryor.
 “His paintings conjure vast, deep space, which is gently disrupted by the immediacy on the surface of his gestural marks.”

-Overall, Byers adds, “This exhibition demonstrates how these four different artists are connecting subject matter to painting, to process and practice.
-I also think viewers will understand, in viewing this work, why Patrick and I find painting so exciting.”
+Overall, Byers adds, “This exhibition demonstrates how these four different artists are connecting subject matter to painting, to process, and practice.
+I also think viewers will understand, upon seeing this work, why Patrick and I find painting so exciting.”